Access | Bandwidth | Low demand on internet connections. |

 Create your UBC Blogs website

-- Go to the UBC Blogs sign-up page, and click Create a Website.
+- Go to the UBC Blogs sign-up page.

-- Site Name - The site name will form part of the web address or URL of your new site.
+- Site Name - The site name will form part of the web address of your new website.
 All UBC Blogs have an address that starts with "blogs.ubc.ca" and then incorporates your site name.
+Note that the site name cannot be changed after you create it, so make sure you pick something that fits your website's purpose.

-- Site Title - The site title simply titles your site; it does not affect the web address.
+- Site Title - The site title visibly adds a title to your website, but it does not affect the web address.
 You can change your site title at any time.

-- Site Language - Choose to display your site in English or French.
+- Site Language - Choose to display your website in English or French.

-- Privacy - You can allow search engines to index this site, which means it can be searched for and found by anyone on the internet.
-You can change this setting at any time; however, it will not be removed from search results immediately.
+- Privacy - You can allow search engines to index this website.
+Indexing means the website can be searched for and found by anyone on the internet.
+You can change this setting at any time; however, your website will not be removed from the search results immediately.

 - Click Create Site.